G-Core/product-documentation/documentation/cdn/cdn-resource-options/determine-in-which-regions-the-content-will-be-delivered-with-geo-balancer-for-paid-tariffs.md

 order: 140
 toc:
 ---

+# Determine in which regions the content will be delivered with geo balancer for paid tariffs

 _The option is not available for the Free tariff_

 Geo Balancer option disables content distribution in certain regions.